NiceGuyIT/synology_abfb_log_parser/README.md

-# trmm-python

-This repository contains various Python scripts for Tactical RMM.

-## Synology Active Backups for Business Logs
+# Synology Active Backups for Business log parser

-`synology_activebackuplogs_snippet.py` is a TRMM snippet that parses the Synology Active Backup logs and allow you to search them.
-The examples are a great place to start.
+`synology_abfb_log_parser` parses the Synology Active Backups for Business logs on the agent allowing and provides a way to search the logs.
+The examples show how to send a TRMM alert for various log entries.

-### Events
+## Events

 Events have the following structure.
 Given this log entry:
 ```text